Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Do not update dependencies defined in the root

-.
+MODULE.bazel.
 The idea is that a ruleset should strive to require the lowest viable version of an external dependency so that clients can dictate the version of a dependency to use.Find and update dependencies defined in child workspaces (i.e., in a repository subdirectory).
 While a ruleset should require the lowest viable version of an external dependency, ensuring that the ruleset works with the most recent version of an external dependency is desirable.
 Hence, example and test workspaces should be updated to the latest version.

-While I'd carefully ensured both WORKSPACE
+While I'd carefully ensured both WORKSPACE and Bzlmod compatibility for

-from the beginning, I confessed that:
+rules_scala from the beginning, I confessed that:

 I haven't thought much about this yet, but I have been cranking the

-to avoid it.Guess I'll have to prep a branch to roll the volume down to seven after bazelbuild/rules_scala#1722 lands.
+bazel_depsin myrules_scalawork up to eleven as time has gone on.
+It did occur to me not everyone will want to jump toprotobufv30.2 out of the box, and won't necessarily like having to use asingle_version_overrideto avoid it.Guess I'll have to prep a branch to roll the volume down to seven after bazelbuild/rules_scala#1722 lands.

 Indeed, I took Chuck's advice to heart, and eventually landed: